Psychotherapist ~ Central Oxford and Stanton St. John

-My central Oxford counselling and psychotherapy practice in the village of Stanton St. John (near Headington and Wheatley) is a peaceful place to talk and regain your peace of mind.
+My counselling and psychotherapy practice in the village of Stanton St. John (near Headington and Wheatley) is a peaceful place to talk and regain your peace of mind.
 Therapy is centred on us thinking about what is disturbing you, it is a catalyst for loosening what's stuck and freeing you to move on.

-I provide short term counselling for fast, focused work with a specific issue in mind.
+I provide short-term counselling for fast, focused work with a specific issue in mind.
 This might be relevant for you if you have never had therapy before or a recent event is troubling you.
 Examples of this work are six sessions to adapt to moving to Oxford from overseas; come to terms with a relationship breakdown, or begin processing a diagnosis of serious illness.

-I also work with longer term clients using psychoanalytic psychotherapy.
+I also work with longer-term clients using psychoanalytic psychotherapy.
 The aim is to get to the root of the problem and resolve it at that level.
 To extricate oneself from painful, destructive or untrue ideas is liberating work.
-When old wounds heal you are free to move on and become a more mature and better equipped adult.
+When old wounds heal you are free to move on and become a more clear-eyed and better-equipped adult.
 Unhealthy habits and destructive relationship patterns tend not to have the same allure once you have demystified them and defused their emotional charge.

-My name is Anneli Nilsson, I am an accredited psycho-therapist and counsellor.
-In the 1990s I qualified as a psychologist and later trained in psychoanalytic psychotherapy and integrative counselling.
-I enjoy working with counselling clients of many different nationalities, male and female, and I have treated a wide array of problems.
+My name is Anneli Nilsson, I am an accredited psychotherapist and counsellor.
+In the 1990s I qualified as a psychologist and later trained in integrative counselling and psychoanalytic psychotherapy.
 Some of the issues I have worked with are,

 I work with individual adults, not couples or children.
-If you are interest in couples therapy you can find properly qualified practioners at COSRT.
+If you are interested in couples therapy you can find properly qualified practitioners at COSRT.

 APPOINTMENTS & FEE

-Appointments are available from 07.30 - 19:00, Monday to Friday.
+Appointments are available between 10:30 - 18:30, Monday to Thursday.
 Sessions last for fifty to sixty minutes and take place on the same day and at the same time each week.
-After work appointments are the most popular, particularly the last one at 18:00, so if you can get to a lunchtime or afternoon session it is more likely we will be able to start quickly.
+Before and after work appointments are the most popular, particularly the last one at 17.30, so if you can get to a lunchtime or afternoon session it is more likely we will be able to start quickly.
 If you need an evening slot do still get in touch as people move on and slots become available.
-You can see photos of the therapy rooms in central Oxford and Stanton St. John on the About Therapy page.
+You can see photos of the therapy room in Stanton St. John on the About Therapy page.

-Alternatively, the Stanton St. John consulting room is two miles beyond the city boundary.
+The Stanton St. John consulting room is two miles beyond the city boundary.
 Stanton St. John is the peaceful village north east of Oxford.
 It is a few miles away from Wheatley.
 There are numerous quiet cycle lanes and walking paths to surrounding towns and villages, as well as free street parking and a secure bicycle locking location.
 The village is on a hill (100 m) above Oxford so cycling from Oxford includes some climbs.
 The 108 and 118 buses run to the village from Bicester, Beckley, Boarstall, Cowley, Horspath, Horton, Headington, Forest Hill, Littleworth, Waterperry, Wheatley and central Oxford.
-Unfortunately this bus service could be cut so please check its status if you need it.
+Unfortunately, this bus service could be cut so please check its status if you need it.
 The Otmoor Flyer and H5 bus also stop nearby.
-Counselling for Headington and Marston locals is particulary convenient, it's a fifteen minute drive away.
-If you are looking for a local psychotherapist near Wheatley do contact me to see if my practice is the right place for you.
+Counselling for Headington, Wheatley and Marston locals is particulary convenient, it's a fifteen minute drive away.
+If Wheatley is your nearest big village then this location could be the right place for you.
 Availability - various times on Monday, Thursday and Friday.

-If you are still unsure whether or not to begin psychotherapy take a look at the Resources page where you will find links to websites that aim to improve mental health.
-It is often reassuring to take a tour around these websites as they provide a calm overview of the main problems that trouble people and information about getting better.
+If you are unsure whether or not to talk with a psychotherapist take a look at the Resources page, you will find links to websites that aim to improve mental health.
+It can be reassuring to take a tour around these websites as they provide a calm overview of some of the main problems that trouble people and information about getting better.